Efficient End-to-end Language Model Fine-tuning on Graphs: Methodology

 \section{Methodology}

 {\textbf{Input:}} {\textbf{Output:}}

-GNNs have been proven to be data-efficient due to their excellent prediction performance on semi-supervised graph learning tasks where only very limited labeled data is available.
+GNNs have been proven to be data-efficient due to their excellent prediction performance on semi-supervised learning where only very limited labeled data is available.
 The data efficiency of GNNs can be largely attributed to their ability to integrate node attributes and graph structure information in a unified message-passing framework.
 Through end-to-end training, it leverages the scarce labeled data to provide informative supervision for the vast pool of unlabeled nodes.
 However, GNNs' data efficiency comes with the sacrifice of computation efficiency~\citep{hamilton2017inductive}.

-From the LLMs perspective, most of the existing approaches exploiting LLMs for learning on TAGs fall short in data efficiency and thus fail to effectively adapt the rich knowledge in LLMs to downstream graph learning tasks as discussed in Section~\ref{sec:intro} and Section~\ref{sec:relate}.
-We conjecture that their data inefficiency originates from the fact that existing methods can not fine-tune LLMs with graph learning in an end-to-end manner due to the scalability challenges in both LLMs and GNNs.
+Hence, most existing approaches exploiting LMs for learning on TAGs fall short in data efficiency and thus fail to effectively adapt the rich knowledge in LMs to downstream graph learning tasks as discussed in Section~\ref{sec:intro} and Section~\ref{sec:relate}.
+We hypothesize that their data inefficiency originates from the fact that existing methods can not fine-tune LMs with graph learning in an end-to-end manner due to the scalability challenges in both LMs and GNNs.

-Motivated by the above analyses, we aim to improve the data efficiency of fine-tuning LLMs for graph learning on TAGs by developing an end-to-end LLM-GNN training approach.
-To this end, we have to deal with the scalability challenges coupled with LLMs and GNNs.
-In this section, we will first analyze the computation redundancy in fine-tuning LLMs with GNNs.
-Then we propose a novel end-to-end fine-tuning strategy (LEADING) to reduce these redundancies, which leads to a highly efficient and scalable solution.
+Building upon the analyses presented above, conducting end-to-end training emerges as a critical factor for enhancing the transfer of knowledge from LMs to the specific downstream tasks.
+However, the primary challenge we must address is the accompanying scalability (computation efficiency) issue that hinders the application of end-to-end training.
+We identify the primary challenge as computation redundancy.
+Consequently, we propose a novel end-to-end fine-tuning strategy (LEADING) to alleviate these redundancies, leading to a highly efficient and scalable solution.
 Before that, we first introduce the notations as follows.

 \textbf{Notations.} A graph is represented by $\cG = (\cV, \cE)$ where $\cV = \{v_1, \dots, v_N\}$ is the set of nodes and $\mathcal{E} = \{e_1, \dots, e_M\}$ is the set of edges.
 For a text-attributed graph, each node $v_i$ is associated with a sequential of raw text feature.
 We denote the $d$-dimensional hidden feature vectors of nodes as $\vX \in \RR^{N\times d}$.
 The graph structure of $\cG$ can be represented by an adjacency matrix $\vA \in \RR^{N\times N}$, where $\vA_{ij}>0$ when there exists an edge between node $v_i$ and $v_j$, and $\vA_{i,j}=0$ otherwise.
 The symmetrically normalized graph Laplacian matrix is defined as $\tL=\vI-\tA$ with $\tA=\vD^{-1/2}\vA\vD^{-1/2}$ where $\vD$ is the degree matrix.